mcpaprota/SpectralWaves.jl/docs/src/guide.md

 ## Quick start

 We begin our introduction with an evolution of a free surface for an initial bump of water in a domain of length `ℓ` and still water depth `d`.
+We aim to compare free-surface evolution for the case of constant and uneven bottom.

 ```@example 0
 using SpectralWaves